cloudfoundry/bosh-bootloader/README.md

 Due to `bbl`'s use of Terraform to create infrastructure on GCP, re-running `bbl up` after deploying either CloudFoundry or Concourse will detach any instances that were attached to a load balancer created by `bbl`.
-At this time, the only known work-around is to recreate the affected instance using `bosh recreate`.

-The `bbl` team is planning to address this issue in an upcoming release.
+At this time, the only known work-arounds are to recreate the affected instance using `bosh recreate` **or** use Terraform 0.9.7+.